wbandabarragan/computational-physics-1/README.md

 ## Evaluation:

-1. Formative Evaluation (Homework): 20%
+1. Formative Evaluation (2 Homework): 20%

-2. Laboratory (Classwork): 20%
+2. Laboratory (2 Classwork): 20%

-3. Midterm Exam: 30%
+3. 1 Midterm Exam: 30%

-4. Final Exam: 30%
+4. 1 Final Exam: 30%

-## Important notes:
+Homework include long application problems.

+Classwork are quizzes with two components: one is carried out in class, one is carried out at home.

+Both the midterm and final exams have two components, one is carried out in class, one is carried out at home.

+## Very important policies:

-There will be no make-up assignments nor make-up exams.
+There will be neither make-up assignments nor make-up exams.
+Please do your best in every assignment.

-Late assignments/exams without justification won't be accepted.
+Late assignments without appropriate justification will receive a penalisation according to the following criteria:

+- 0-1 day late: -25%
+- 1-2 days late: -50%
+- 2-3 days late: -75%
+- > 3 days late: no marks

+Late assignments accompanied by appropriate justification (e.g. a medical certificate, etc.) will receive no penalisation.

+## Calendar:

+All dates have a +/- 1 week error bar:

+1. Classwork 1: Tuesday 02/05/2023

+2. Homework 1: Tuesday 23/05/2023

+3. Midterm exam: Tuesday 13/06/2023

+4. Classwork 2: Tuesday 04/07/2023

+5. Homework 2: Tuesday 25/07/2023

+6. Final Exam: Tuesday 08/08/2023